ckjoon/teambuilding/README.md

 Team Building Application for Junior Design

 ## Release Notes
-New Features:
+New Features:<br />
-    1. Professors can upload the class roster and see all the created teams with their availability and their team manager. \n
+    1. Professors can upload the class roster and see all the created teams with their availability and their team manager.<br />
-    2. Students can edit their profiles and search for available teams with easy UI design.
+    2. Students can edit their profiles and search for available teams with easy UI design.<br /><br />
-Bug Fixed:
+Bug Fixed:<br />
-    1. Bug fixed in where professors were not able to see the availability of the teams on their dashboard (FIXED).
+    1. Bug fixed in where professors were not able to see the availability of the teams on their dashboard (FIXED).<br />
-    2. Students were not able to see their updated profiles (FIXED).
+    2. Students were not able to see their updated profiles (FIXED).<br />
-    3. "Send Request" button was not responsive with the database (FIXED).
+    3. "Send Request" button was not responsive with the database (FIXED).<br /><br />
-Known Bugs:
+Known Bugs:<br />
     1. Signout feature does not actually log out the user.
-It goes back to the signin html directly.
+It goes back to the signin html directly.<br />
-    2. Leaving team as the team manager deletes the team entirely.
+    2. Leaving team as the team manager deletes the team entirely. <br /><br />

 ## Install Guide
 Ensure that you are using python 3 as well as pip3 and have virtualenv configured